-The digital 2-channel receiver works via a switching bandwidth of 244 MHz (470 to 714 MHz) that is covered by three transmitter versions (470 to 558 MHz, 550 to 638 MHz and 630 to 718 MHz).
+The digital 2-channel receiver works with a switching bandwidth of 244 MHz (470 to 714 MHz), which is covered by three transmitter versions.
 For larger 4-channel systems, you can cascade up to EM 6000s without using additional antenna splitters and you then require only one pair of antennas.